zzamboni/zzamboni.org/content/post/2025-10-14-reviving-an-old-mac-with-linux-part-2-prettifying-the-boot-screens/index.md

 +++
-title = "Reviving an old Mac with Linux (part 2 - prettifying boot)" author = ["Diego Zamboni"] date = 2025-10-18T20:24:00+02:00 draft = false
-creator = "Emacs 29.3 (Org mode 9.7.34 + ox-hugo)"
+title = "Reviving an old Mac with Linux (part 2 - prettifying boot)" author = ["Diego Zamboni"] summary = "Improve your Mac/Linux dual boot setup with pretty boot screens!" date = 2025-10-18T20:24:00+02:00 tags = ["howto", "mac", "linux", "opencore", "oclp"] draft = false creator = "Emacs 29.3 (Org mode 9.7.34 + ox-hugo)" featured_image = "/images/20251001-230259_OC-dual-boot-screen.png"
-featured_image = "/images/tram-zurich.jpg"
-toc = false
+toc = true
 +++

 In the [previous post]({{< relref "2025-10-01-reviving-an-old-mac-with-linux-part-1" >}}), we saw the steps to install Linux in a dual-boot setup on an old Mac, using OpenCore as the boot manager.